 The availability of a range of cultural and traditional skills will vary significantly between communities.
 In addition, community commitment to cultural life, language, and the revitalization of practices also varies significantly.
-The practising of mainstream religions may currently play a positive role in some communities.
+The practising of mainstream religions may currently play a positive Things to think about in organizing community or role in some communities.
 However, the influences, historical and current, can create tensions in some communities.
 The best approach is to honour and respect all beliefs and to provide options to the extent possible for individuals to choose what is most helpful to them.